- Regional Operations Hub for Europe and Central Asia (ECA)

-From the Vienna office, the Country Director for Southeast Europe leads the management of the World Bank's lending program and analytical work in Albania, Bosnia and Herzegovina, Kosovo, FYR Macedonia, Montenegro, and Serbia, to support their economic development and preparation for eventual European Union membership.
+The decentralization of the World Bank’s Western Balkans Country Director and staff from Washington DC to Vienna in 2013 marked the next important milestone for the convening of a WBG presence in Vienna.
+The city’s positioning at the cross-roads of Europe allows the World Bank to take full advantage of the proximity to the region, build stronger relationships, expand its programs and provide direct support for its clients.
+From the Vienna office, the Country Director for the Western Balkans leads the management of the World Bank's lending program and analytical work in Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, and Serbia, to support their economic development and preparation for eventual European Union membership.

 The World Bank Group

 Phone: +43 (0)1 2170 797, Fax: +43 (0)1 2170 701